-AG NEWS RELEASE: Mortuary owner guilty of theftPosted on Oct 16, 2015 in Latest News, Newsroom, Press Releases
+AG NEWS RELEASE: Mortuary owner guilty of theftPosted on Oct 16, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Attorney General Doug Chin announced today that Claus Z. Hansen, owner of Affordable Casket and Moanalua Mortuary, pleaded guilty to 7 counts of felony theft in state circuit court.
 Under a plea agreement, Hansen will serve 30 days in jail, pay $50,000 to the Crime Victim’s Compensation Fund, and perform 300 hours of community service.
 Hansen will be sentenced on December 22, 2015 before the Honorable Dean Ochiai.